 So, where's your hunting ground for materials?

-For individual pieces, I love a good old-fashioned scrap yards.
-Our more key pieces are now sourced through suppliers
+For individual pieces, I love a good old-fashioned scrap yard.
+Our more key pieces are now sourced through suppliers.

 How did the backing of Dragons Theo Paphitis and Deborah Meaden benefit your business?

 My success in The Dragons Den absolutely changed the business and the way I design.
 I wouldn't be where I am without my trusty dragons!

 Why are you such a secondhand fan?

 It tells a story, has a soul and also helps the planet.

 Well, it would appear that the UK has gone upcycling crazy!
 We are just launching a series of upcycling workshops where people can come and learn the key skills.
 I am also working on several new TV opportunities which is very exciting.